Table of Contents

-However, since there is higher pressure in the portal circulation as compared to the systemic circulation, the blood flow in these collaterals become reversed, causing further engorgement in distal areas that normally drain into these vessels.
-With these, varices form in response to the constant engorgement such as in cirrhosis.
+However, since there is higher pressure in the portal circulation as compared to the systemic circulation, the blood flow in these collaterals becomes reversed, causing further engorgement in distal areas that normally drain into these vessels.
+With these, varices form in response to the constant engorgement caused by cirrhosis.
 The most common sites of varix formation are the following:

 - distal esophagus and proximal stomach (the major collaterals)

 The veins located between the gastroesophageal junction and the lower esophageal region are the most prone to bleeding, as it serves as a watershed for both the portal and systemic circulation with significant changes in intraluminal pressures because of the sudden difference between positive pressures in the abdominal veins and negative pressures in the thorax.
 The veins run longitudinally along the esophagus and are found in groups that are placed parallel to each other.

 Unfortunately, in cases such as cirrhosis, the increasing pressure in the portal circulation does not improve despite the accommodation of blood by the collaterals.
 In fact, it could even get worse as the obstruction along the portal circulation becomes more pronounced, as the inflow of blood continues to rise and as the collaterals themselves begin to gain resistance.

 Causes of Portal Hypertension

-The causes for the development of portal hypertension are usually classified according to the location where there is increased resistance: prehepatic, intrahepatic, and posthepatic.
+The causes of the development of portal hypertension are usually classified according to the location where there is increased resistance: prehepatic, intrahepatic, and posthepatic.
 However, a more useful classification of the causes is clinically based.
 Causes can be either common or less common: